Reading the Film Characteristic Curve

 Density Against Log Exposure

 The horizontal axis is log exposure (log H), measured in lux-seconds; the vertical axis is density, the base-ten logarithm of the negative’s opacity.
-Both axes are logarithmic because the eye, the emulsion, and the exposure scale itself all behave geometrically rather than linearly.
-One unit on the log H axis corresponds to a factor of ten in exposure, or roughly 3.3 stops, since each stop is a doubling and log10(2) is about 0.30.
+Both axes are logarithmic because the eye, the emulsion, and the exposure scale itself behave geometrically rather than linearly.
+One unit on the log H axis is a factor of ten in exposure.
+Since each stop doubles exposure and log10(2) = 0.301, one log-H unit is 1 / 0.301 ≈ 3.32 stops, and the inverse is the figure you actually meter to: 1 stop = 0.30 log H. A typical seven-stop subject brightness range therefore spans about 7 × 0.30 = 2.1 log-H units across the curve.

 A useful negative does not begin at zero density.
-Even unexposed film, once developed, carries a small density from its support and from chemical fog.
-This baseline is the base-plus-fog level, and every meaningful tone is measured as density above it.
-The curve as a whole takes the shape of an elongated, tilted S: a slow start, a steep middle, and a flattening top.
+Even unexposed film, once developed, carries a small density from its grey base tint and from chemical fog.
+This baseline is base-plus-fog, or D-min, and every meaningful tone is measured as density above it.
+For a modern panchromatic film D-min typically falls around 0.18–0.25; Kodak’s sensitometry workbook uses 0.18 for its sample emulsion, and Adams assumed 0.10 for the idealised dye-free case.
+The anti-halation backing clears during development, so it adds nothing to the final D-min.
+The curve as a whole takes the shape of an elongated, tilted S: a slow start, a steep middle, a flattening top.

 The Three Regions

 Above the toe lies the straight-line section, where density increases in near-constant proportion to log exposure.
-The slope of this region is gamma.
-A steep slope means a given range of exposures is stretched across a wide range of densities, producing high contrast; a shallow slope compresses the same exposures into a narrow density range, producing low contrast.
-Gamma is governed largely by development: longer development, higher temperature, or more active dilution raises the slope, while reduced development lowers it.
-The toe and shoulder set the limits of what the film can record, but gamma sets how the midtones in between are spread.
+The slope of this region is gamma, and gamma alone — it ignores the toe entirely.
+A steep slope stretches a given range of exposures across a wide range of densities (high contrast); a shallow slope compresses them (low contrast).
+Gamma is governed largely by development.

 Where Film Speed Lives

-The curve also defines speed.
-ISO 6:1993, the standard for black-and-white negative film, fixes the speed point at the exposure giving a density of 0.10 above base-plus-fog, low on the toe where the first usable shadow detail appears.
-Crucially, the standard also fixes the contrast at which the measurement is made: the film must be developed so that a second point, 1.30 log-exposure units above the speed point, reaches a density 0.80 greater than the density at the speed point.
+ISO 6:1993, the standard for black-and-white negative film, fixes the speed point at the exposure giving a density of 0.10 above base-plus-fog, low on the toe where the first usable shadow texture appears — the same place Hurter and Driffield first looked for a rational speed criterion.
+Crucially, the standard also fixes the contrast at which the measurement is made: the film must be developed so that a second point, 1.30 log-E units above the speed point, reaches a density 0.80 greater than the speed-point density.
+That 0.80 rise over 1.30 log-E is itself an average gradient of 0.80 / 1.30 ≈ 0.62 — so the standard bakes a specific development contrast into the speed number, which is why the worked example above lands on the same figure.
 Arithmetic speed then follows from S = 0.80 / Hm, where Hm is the exposure in lux-seconds at the speed point, rounded to the nearest standard value.

 Related posts